InfiniteCuriosity/NumericEnsembles/cran-comments.md

 * 0.10.2, updated the ReadMe to reflect most recent changes, including adding a Quarto template for a comprehensive report on the data and analysis.

 * 0.10.3, update version number.

+* 0.10.4, remove all references to MAE, SSE, MSE (data, calculations, plots, etc.)

+* 0.10.5 Fix name: Change holdout / RMSE to overfitting (both more accurate and easier to understand)

+* 0.10.6 Add back remove_data_correlations_greater_than.
+This addresses issues when data has columns that are highly correlated.